-Discover how Wall and Wall used the Interactive Wall kit to create 'smart retail' which is revolutionizing in-store retail experiences
+Discover how Wall and Wall used the Interactive Wall kit to make an interactive wall with lights.

-For this project, Wall and Wall partnered with Alibaba, one of the largest e-commerce businesses in the world, to simulate a through the creation of an wall.
+For this project, Wall and Wall partnered with Alibaba, one of the largest e-commerce businesses in the world, to simulate a retail store through the creation of an interactive wall.
 The brief?
-To create an to showcase products within a smart store in a simulated mall.
+To create an interactive display to showcase products within a smart store in a simulated shopping mall.

-The goal was to create a simple and innovative than the traditional and screens that are commonly found in many malls in Asia. that would showcase popular products and capture , using generic visuals that could be applied towards multiple brands and products.
-A key element was making an that would provide a more personal and tactile
+The goal was to create a simple and innovative interactive experience that would showcase popular products and capture customer interaction, using generic visuals that could be applied towards multiple brands and products.
+A key element was making an interactive display that would provide a more personal and tactile immersive experience than the traditional digital signage and kiosk screens that are commonly found in many shopping malls in Asia.

 Each sensor was programmed to trigger a different sound or animation.
 The lamp has a dimming interface, the phone lights up for the same amount of time as the accompanying ringing sound, and the diamond ring pulses light to resemble a natural sparkle.
 The remainder of the objects are connected to sounds to bring life to the objects.
 At 10’x8′ in size, this permanent installation exemplifies how capacitive sensors are easy to integrate at large scale and low-cost.

-Feedback from Alibaba indicated that users were impressed by the possibility of creating an interface simply by using touch on a seamless surface.
-Users were excited to try out the wall and were excited with the activation of light and sound when touching the mural.
-The integration of sensors directly into the built environment without the need for tangible buttons or switches provided a magical quality to the interaction, which is the power of using Bare Conductive’s smart surface .
+Feedback from Alibaba indicated that users were impressed by the possibility of creating an experiential retail interface simply by using touch on a seamless surface.
+Users were excited to try out the interactive wall and were excited with the activation of light and sound when touching the mural.
+The integration of sensors directly into the built environment without the need for tangible buttons or switches provided a magical quality to the interaction, which is the power of using Bare Conductive’s smart surface technology.

 Images & Video: Wall and Wall